"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Results

-\textbf{Comprehension gaps.} Producers of AI slop often lacked the understanding needed to evaluate their \textit{own} output. \enq{I straight up asked them if they know what their code does.
+\textbf{Comprehension gaps.} Producers of AI slop often lacked the understanding needed to evaluate their \emph{own} output. \enq{I straight up asked them if they know what their code does.
 They didn't.
 The PR was not approved}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1nfpb14/reviewing_someone_elses_ai_slop/ndyi7tz/}{R05}].
-In an extreme case, a designer used AI to create a full React application: \enq{The code was a mess so they hired a freelancer React guy to fix it up and he just removed 90+ files out of 100}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1mg2r6y/the_era_of_ai_slop_cleanup_has_begun/n6lwgy1/}{R06}].
+In one case, a designer used AI to build a full React app: \enq{The code was a mess so they hired a freelancer React guy to fix it up and he just removed 90+ files out of 100}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1mg2r6y/the_era_of_ai_slop_cleanup_has_begun/n6lwgy1/}{R06}].

-\textbf{Skill atrophy.} Developers described a trajectory of collective deskilling. \enq{Many in our field are happily contributing to that future themselves by letting AI do their own job and slowly let their brains rot away}~[\href{https://www.reddit.com/r/programming/comments/1krh71o/github_wants_to_spam_open_source_projects_with_ai/mti2e8p/}{R02}].
-One Hacker News commenter called this a \enq{Catch-22}, a self-defeating cycle: \enq{If to make actually good use of AI you have to be an experienced engineer, but to become an experienced engineer you had to get there without AI doing all your work for you, then how are we going to get new experienced engineers?}~[\href{https://news.ycombinator.com/item?id=44049529}{H02}]
+\textbf{Skill atrophy.} Developers described collective deskilling. \enq{Many in our field are happily contributing to that future themselves by letting AI do their own job and slowly let their brains rot away}~[\href{https://www.reddit.com/r/programming/comments/1krh71o/github_wants_to_spam_open_source_projects_with_ai/mti2e8p/}{R02}].
+One Hacker News commenter called this a \enq{Catch-22}: \enq{If to make actually good use of AI you have to be an experienced engineer, but to become an experienced engineer you had to get there without AI doing all your work for you, then how are we going to get new experienced engineers?}~[\href{https://news.ycombinator.com/item?id=44049529}{H02}]